eastlondoner/alchemy/alchemy-web/src/content/docs/providers/cloudflare/bun-spa.md

 fetch(`${apiBaseUrl.protocol}${apiBaseUrl.host}/api/endpoint`);
 ```

-Under the hood, this uses the `PUBLIC_BACKEND_URL` environment variable in development, which is automatically set by Alchemy, and falls back to the current origin in production.
+Under the hood, this uses the `BUN_PUBLIC_BACKEND_URL` environment variable in development, which is automatically set by Alchemy, and falls back to the current origin in production.